Quick Links

 Learning and Development

-Effective learning and development is supported through:
+We recognise children learn at different rates.
+Effective learning is supported through:

 Play and Exploration

-Areas of Learning and Development
+Areas of Learning

 • Communication and Language